Simmonds, Gretzky engineer Metropolitans' All-Star Game win

 Crosby and Alex Ovechkin were played together by Gretzky, who stepped in to coach the Metropolitan team when Columbus' John Tortorella couldn't attend the weekend festivities due to an ailing dog.

-The Great One even played a significant role in the outcome: Right before Atkinson and Simmonds scored, Gretzky challenged an apparent goal by the Pacific and got it successfully taken off the board when McDavid was ruled offside.
+Shortly before Atkinson and Simmonds scored, an apparent deflection goal by the Pacific was taken off the board when McDavid was ruled offside.
+Gretzky's players thought he had successfully challenged it, although the goal review apparently originated in the league offices in Toronto.

-Gretzky didn't stick around Staples Center afterward to talk about his tactical genius, but Simmonds had to applaud.
+Either way, Gretzky reacted with roaring laughter when the goal was disallowed.
+He didn't stick around Staples Center afterward to talk about his tactical genius, but Simmonds thought Gretzky deserved the credit for leading the Metropolitans to victory.

 ''Helped us win, right?
 That was the point,'' Simmonds said. ''That was the game-changer.
 That was the decision.
 Obviously he's got a great hockey mind.
 He pulls that card.
 It's offside.
-Come back, score two goals and we win the game, so obviously it was a great decision.
+Come back, score two goals and we win the game, so obviously it was a great decision.''

 The Pacific beat the Blackhawk-dominated Central Division team 10-3 in the first 20-minute semifinal, and the Metropolitan team beat the Atlantic 10-6 in the second.
 Minnesota coach Bruce Boudreau didn't love the laid-back vibe on his Central team, which had four Chicago Blackhawks.